 Special Council: A non-voting board position to recognize contributions by an individual.
 Typically, this is a recently retired board member serving as a sounding board and/or mentor to someone taking over a complex position.
 Examples might include Special Council to the Registrar or Special Council to the President.

 <Board Position> Emeritus: An honorary title awarded to a board member who has served with distinction during a significant time on the board, typically at least 12 years.
 Nominated and voted on at any Board Meeting with standard notice.
 This is a non-voting position.
 It is typically, though not always, bestowed upon an individual who is stepping off of the board.
-Examples might include Level Coordinator Emeritus or President Emeritus.
+Examples might include Level Coordinator Emeritus or Scheduler Emeritus.